Sairina009/OSD_SOURCE_CODE/README.md

         ./setup.sh

 2. **Access PHP Pages:**
-   Open a web browser and navigate to your Board IP address and speccify /od.
+   Open a web browser and navigate to your Board IP address and specify /od.
-   Navigate through od folder and select index.php (eg. 192.168.0.108/od/index.php)   where 192.168.0.108 is your board ip address.
+   (eg. 192.168.0.108/od/index.php)   where 192.168.0.108 is your board ip address.

 3. **Login as Admin:**